tmedwards/sugarcube-2/docs/api/api-save.md

 #### Returns:

-A `Promise` that simply resolves, or rejects with an error if the save could not be loaded.
+A `Promise` that resolves with the save's metadata (`any`), or rejects with an error if the save could not be loaded.

 #### Throws: *none*